 Except for one thing.

 Their family ‘thing’ was criticizing other people.
-They thought it was entertaining to make fun of other people, criticizing their clothes, weight, looks, behavior.
+They thought it was entertaining to make fun of other people, criticizing their clothes, weight, looks, and behavior.
 You name it.

 It was kind of a family bonding experience for them.